 We all love a good deal, but when it comes to moving, an unbelievably low quote is often a sign of trouble.
 If one company’s estimate is significantly lower than all the others, be skeptical.
 This is frequently a “lowball” offer designed to get your business, with the full intention of adding on fees later.
 These quotes often come from moving brokers who sell your job to the lowest bidder, not from an actual moving company with its own crew and equipment.
 Always get several quotes to understand the average cost for your move.
 A price that seems too good to be true almost always is, and it could cost you much more in the long run.

-Mentions of High-Pressure Sales or Cash Demands
+High-Pressure Tactics and Cash Demands

 Your moving day is already stressful; you don’t need the added pressure of a mover demanding cash on the spot.
 If you read reviews where customers were told at the last minute that they had to pay in cash—despite being told otherwise beforehand—run the other way.
 This is a major red flag.
 It often means the company is trying to avoid a paper trail and prevent you from disputing charges with your credit card company.
 Reputable moving services have professional and transparent payment processes.
 You should always get payment terms in writing and be wary of any company that insists on cash-only transactions.

-A Pattern of Damaged or Lost Items
+A History of Damaged or Lost Belongings

 Accidents can happen, even with the most careful movers.
 But there’s a huge difference between an isolated incident and a consistent pattern of carelessness.
 When you see multiple reviews detailing how furniture arrived broken, boxes were crushed, or items went missing entirely, it points to a systemic lack of professionalism.
 Pay attention to descriptions of how items were handled.
 Do reviewers mention that things were thrown into boxes without proper wrapping or that furniture wasn’t protected?
 A professional crew knows that their primary job is to protect your belongings, and they use the right materials and techniques to do so.
 Proper packing services are a hallmark of a quality mover.